harvard-dce/ec2-management/README.md

       --help  Show this message and exit.

-### Settings & the .env file
+### `settings.py`, the `.env` file, and ec2 tags

-The program reads several configuration settings from the `settings.py` file, which in turn pulls any sensitive (secret) values from environment variables.
-The easiest way to get those variables into the environment is via a `.env` file.
+The program reads configuration settings from the `settings.py` file, which has "sensible defaults" for all but the secret stuff.
+The values for many of the settings can be loaded and/or overridden by environment variables.
+For sensitive info like passwords the value should be set in a local `.env` file.
 Copy the provided `.env.dist` file to `.env` and edit.

+Any `settings.py` values not listed here really shouldn't need to change much, if at all.

 #### Required